JAICHANGPARK/JAICHANGPARK/README.md

 2. [Self-Care IoT Platform for Diabetic Mellitus, 2021](https://www.mdpi.com/2076-3417/11/5/2006)
 3. Acquisition of Gait Ability Indexes Using a Lower-limb Rehabilitation Wearable Robot
 4. Development of a Mobile Application for Assessment of Gait Ability of Wearable Robot
+5. A Mobile Application for Gait Analysis of Wearable Robot for Incomplete Lower Extremity Paralysis
+6. Acquisition of Indexes to Evaluate Gait Ability Using a Lower-limb Rehabilitation Wearable Robot

 - 2020
 1. [A User Interface System of a Robot-Aided Gait Training System for Complete Paraplegics, 2020](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE10493769)